n3pt7un/VirtualeUniBOt/README.md

 ### Error Handling
 The script includes error handling for:

--Missing or unreachable elements
+- Missing or unreachable elements

--Failed downloads
+- Failed downloads

--Timeout issues during navigation
+- Timeout issues during navigation
 ## Contributing
 Feel free to fork this repository and make your improvements.
 Pull requests are welcome!

-## License
-This project is open-source and available under the MIT License.